wprender/cloudbreak-docs/docs/aws/ui/securitygroup.md

 If `Public in account` is checked all the users belonging to your account will be able to use this security group template to create clusters, but cannot delete it.

->**NOTE** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.
+>**NOTE:** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.

 ![](/images/ui-secgroup_v3.png)
 <sub>*Full size [here](/images/ui-secgroup_v3.png).*</sub>